-The Bookstore is on the WEB at: http://bookstore.ws.edu.
-Access this site to get a list of textbooks and supplies needed for all classes.
+The Bookstore is on the WEB at: wscc.bncollege.com.
+Access this site to purchase books or to print a list of textbooks for all classes.

 MOTOR VEHICLE REGISTRATION AND CAMPUS PARKING PERMIT

 All motor vehicles used on campus must meet registration requirements of the state of Tennessee and display a current WSCC parking permit.
 The period for obtaining a campus parking permit begins August 15 of each year.
 The campus parking permit is valid for one year and may be displayed on any registered vehicle driven.
 The campus parking permit may be obtained in the Campus Police office, located at the front entrance to the campus, upon providing a valid student I.D. number or tuition fee receipt.